kketernality/TRTNetwork/README.md

 ## Usage

 This C++ wrapper is designed with simplicity in mind.
 A neural network instance can be easily created within a few lines of code.
+The inference operation of the network uses a dictionary-style argument which resembles the python API of the Tensorflow 1.0.

 ```cpp
 #include "TRTNetwork/TRTNetwork.hpp"